kaminiwalunj/mslearn-fabric/Instructions/Labs/03-delta-lake-new.md

    In the results, view the **Location** property for the table, which should be a path to the OneLake storage for the lakehouse ending with **/Files/external_products** (you may need to widen the **Data type** column to see the full path).

-    The files for managed table are stored in the **Tables** folder in the OneLake storage for the lakehouse.
+    The files for the managed table are stored in the **Tables** folder in the OneLake storage for the lakehouse.
 In this case, a folder named **managed_products** has been created to store the Parquet files and **delta_log** folder for the table you created.

 5. Add another code cell and run the following code: